 Microsoft Access to Microsoft SQL Server Migration

-problematic.
-The volumes and functionality requirements of an Access database will often exceed
+The volumes and functionality requirements of an Access database will often exceed the original concept.

 Linking Microsoft Access to SQL Server

 One of the up-sizing options for Microsoft Access is to continue using the forms, reports, macros and code you have already have – and replace the Access Back-End database with a SQL Server database.
 This allows the best of both worlds: the ease of use of an existing Access database Front-End – with the reliability, speed and security of SQL Server.

 Microsoft Access has the ability to Link (using ODBC) to an SQL Server database for the table data.
 All table data is moved to SQL Server, leaving all forms, reports, queries and logic in the existing Access database.
 Because the existing application logic is largely unchanged, this is the most cost-effective migration technique.
 For a small effort, the benefits (reliability, security, maintenance, etc) of SQL Server can be achieved.